BotBuilderCommunity/botbuilder-community-python/libraries/botbuilder-community-dialogs-prompts/README.md

 ## Internet Protocols

-The 'InternetProtocolPrompt' will extract one of the following types based on which InternetProtocolPromptType enum value is passed in:
+The `InternetProtocolPrompt` will extract one of the following types based on which InternetProtocolPromptType enum value is passed in:

 * IPAddress
 * URL